f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 SSL settings for this workflow.
 The **[Advanced]** options below are available when "Show Advanced Settings" is enabled (top right).

-For this lab, :guilabel:`Create a new SSL profile`.
+For this lab, :red:`Create a new SSL profile`.

 Client-side SSL